Then this article on planning your website is for you.

-(Content planning template created with a spreadsheet)
+(Editorial template created with spreadsheets)

 - Author: Who will write or create this content.
 (See Step 10 below)

-- Category: If you are publishing content to your blog, specify the blog post category you will publish this item under.
+- Category: If you are publishing to your blog, specify the blog post category you will publish this item under.

 - URL: After publishing the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)

 - Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.

 You don’t need all of the above columns.
 You can keep things simple by creating a basic spreadsheet with only these essential columns: